jeperez/Misc-Tutorials/README.md

-# Shellcode-Tuts
+# Misc-Tutorials
-Simply a collection of shellcode source code from varous tutorials.
-Links to all tutorials inside "PLEASE-READ.txt".
+Simply a collection of various tutorials, along with source code